|

 Deauville and Trouville

-choice for beaches.
-Deauville and Trouville are right next to each
+you spoilt for choice for beaches.
+Deauville and Trouville are right

-other, both worth visiting for their long stretches of sand, Deauville
+next to each other, both worth visiting for their long stretches

-is the Cannes of the north, with it's yearly film festival.
-The
+of sand, Deauville is the Cannes of the north, with it's yearly

 Trouville has an excellent market along the quay on wednesdays and